- eager (adj.)

 - late 13c., "strenuous, ardent, fierce, angry," from Old French aigre "sour, acid; harsh, bitter, rough; eager greedy; lively, active, forceful," from Latin acrem (nominative acer) "keen, sharp, pointed, piercing; acute, ardent, zealous" (see acrid).

 Meaning "full of keen desire" (early 14c.) seems to be peculiar to English.
-The English word kept an alternative meaning of "pungent, sharp-edged" till 19c. (as in Shakespeare's "The bitter clamour of two eager tongues," in "Richard II").
+The English word kept a secondary meaning of "pungent, sharp-edged" till 19c. (as in Shakespeare's "The bitter clamour of two eager tongues," in "Richard II").
 Related: Eagerly; eagerness.
+Eager beaver "glutton for work" [OED] is from 1943, U.S. armed forces slang.